 Your Chance To Circumnavigate The Arctic

 What’s better than one icebreaker ship?
 Well, obviously it’s two icebreaker ships.
-And that’s exactly what Quark Expeditions are going to be able to offer for the 2015/2016 season.
+And that’s exactly what Quark Expeditions are able to offer.

 Joining the fleet, and complementing ‘50 Years of Victory’, will be a legendary polar vessel known as Kapitan Khlebnikov.
 This fabled ship has been part of the Quark family in the past when it sailed for the polar operator for twenty years, between 1992 and 2012.
 Over this time, it became a favourite with passengers due to its ability to travel to the farthest reaches of the planet and break through thick sea-ice.